jyao1/openspdm/Doc/UserGuide.md

-# SPDM requester and responder writers guide
+# SPDM requester and responder user guide

+This document provides the general information on how to write an SPDM requester or an SPDM responder.

-## SPDM requester writers guide
+## SPDM requester user guide

+Please refer to SpdmClientInit() in [SpdmRequester.c](https://github.com/jyao1/openspdm/blob/master/OsTest/SpdmRequesterTest/SpdmRequester.c)

 1. Initialize SPDM context